MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 ## Force enable specific sidebar apps

-Use the [ExtensionInstallForceList](/deployedge/microsoft-edge-policies#extensioninstallforcelist) policy to enable specific sidebar apps that users in your organizataion can't disable.
+Use the [ExtensionInstallForceList](/deployedge/microsoft-edge-policies#extensioninstallforcelist) policy to enable specific sidebar apps that users in your organization can't disable.
 Use the following steps as a guide to force enable a sidebar app.

 1. In the Group Policy Editor, go to **Administrative Templates** > **Microsoft Edge** > **Extensions** and then select **Control which extensions are installed silently**.
 2. Select **Enabled**.
 3. Click **Show**.
 4. Enter the extension ID(s) for the sidebar apps you want to force enable.

 The sidebar app is enabled silently without needing any user interaction.
 The user won't be able to remove this app from the sidebar.
-This setting will overwrite any blocklist policy that's enabled.
+This setting overwrites any blocklist policy that's enabled.

 ## See also